ctrleffive/react-2048/README.md

 - [x] The Replay should have a timeout of 2 seconds between each move
 - [x] When Replay is in progress, no new moves are allowed.
 - [x] Add a reset button to the UI, which will essentially restart the game from scratch.
-- [ ] Basic rules & conventions of the 2048 game should be followed. (tile merging pending)